 Depending on the size, how your inventory is arranged, and how many counters you have, there are other different ways to attack an Inventory Count.
-One preferred option is printing multiple physical copies of the counting method (stocktakes, bulk upload, or reconciliation worksheet) you selected.
+One preferred option is printing multiple physical copies of the counting method you selected (Stocktakes, bulk upload, or reconciliation worksheet).
 You can divvy up the pages to employees and start counting.
-It helps to have one master copy where all the counts will be tallied, or consolidated, before submission.
+It helps to have one master copy where all the counts will be tallied or consolidated before submission.

 Again, there are many different options, so don't hesitate to get creative or ask us!

-With the Barcode Scanner App, you can scan barcodes right from your mobile device and reconcile any counts in the moment!
+With the Barcode Scanner App, you can scan barcodes right from your mobile device and reconcile any counts now!

 Step 3: Submit your counts!

-Once your Stocktake(s) is complete, you can either submit it for approval by a manager, or if you have the correct permission, you can approve and submit the counts.
+Once your Stocktake(s) is complete, you can either submit it for approval by a manager or, if you have the correct permission, approve and submit the counts.

-For the reconciliation worksheet, we recommend entering any discrepancies using a stocktake, that way it will show up in the reports mentioned in the next section.
+For the reconciliation worksheet, we recommend entering any discrepancies using a Stocktake.
+That way, it will appear in the reports mentioned in the next section.

 For any bulk upload methods, you can make the changes right on the spreadsheet and import those counts.